Israel-Hamas war latest: The Israeli military strikes Jenin on Day 3 of its West Bank raid

 The Israeli military struck the West Bank city of Jenin, authorities said Friday, the third day of heavy fighting in the Palestinian territory.
 The Israeli military says it "struck a terrorist cell."

 Such airstrikes, while common over the months-long Israel-Hamas war in the Gaza Strip, have been rare in the West Bank in the time since.
-Israel says the raids across the northern West Bank — which have killed 16 people, nearly all militants, since late Tuesday — are aimed at preventing attacks.
+Israel says the raids across the northern West Bank — which have killed at least 19 people, mostly militants, since late Tuesday — are aimed at preventing attacks.
 The Palestinians see them as a widening of the war in Gaza and an effort to perpetuate Israel's decades-long military rule over the territory.

-United Nations Secretary-General Antonio Guterres is calling for an immediate halt to Israel’s West Bank operation, and issued a statement late Thursday calling on the government to protect civilians.
+The Palestinian Health Ministry says at least 663 Palestinians have been killed in the West Bank since the start of the war.

+In the Gaza Strip, where the Health Ministry says more than 40,000 Palestinians have been killed since the war began Oct.
+7 with Hamas' attack on Israel, an Israeli missile hit a convoy carrying medical supplies and fuel to an Emirati hospital in the Gaza Strip, killing several people from a local transportation company.
+Israel claimed without evidence that it opened fire after gunmen seized the convoy.

 Here's the latest: